deeplearning4j/deeplearning4j/java-ai.md

 [Neuroph](http://neuroph.sourceforge.net/) is an open-source Java framework for neural networks.
 Developers can create neural nets with the Neuroph GUI.
 The Neuroph API documentation also explains how neural networks work.

+### Arbiter (Hyperparameter Optimization for Java)

+[Eclipse Arbiter](https://github.com/deeplearning4j/arbiter) is a hyperparameter optimization library designed to automate hyperparameter tuning for deep neural net training.
+It is the equivalent of Google Tensorflow's Vizier, or the Python library Spearmint.
+Arbiter is part of the Deeplearning4j framework.

 ## Expert Systems

 An expert system is also called a rules-based system.
 The rules are typically if-then statements; i.e. if this condition is met, then perform this action.
 An expert system usually comprises hundreds or thousands of nested if-then statements.
 Expert systems were a popular form of AI in the 1980s.
 They are good at modeling static and deterministic relationships; e.g. the tax code.
 However, they are also brittle and they require manual modification, which can be slow and expensive.
 Unlike, machine-learning algorithms, they do not adapt as they are exposed to more data.
 They can be a useful complement to a machine-learning algorithm, codifying the things that should always happen a certain way.